 Home Office Contact Number

 Call the Home Office Contact Number connection service.
-Calls cost 5p/min from a BT landline.
-Calls from other networks and mobiles may cost more.
+Calls cost 7p/min plus your phone operators access charge, we are not affiliated with the Home Office.
 For assistance with UK Immigration, Passports, Criminal Records and more call the Home Office Telephone Number on 0843 515 9478.

 The UK Home Office is a department of the UK Government, sometimes known as the Home Department.
 It is made up of agencies, inspectorates and public bodies.
 These in turn oversee the Immigration, Security and Law services provided in the United Kingdom.
 Some of these include the Police, the UK Border Agency, Passport Offices, Counter Terrorism Units and much more.
 It is recommended that you call the Home Office Contact Number if you require more specific information regarding one of these agencies.

 If you Contact the Home Office on 0843 515 9478, you will immediately be presented with 5 options.
 Make a selection on your phone’s keypad from the following menu:

 - For immigration, Work permits, Nationality or Visa enquiries.

 If you prefer not to call the Home Office Number and would rather send a letter, or if you need to put a complaint in writing then this can be sent to the following address:

 2 Marsham Street,

 The Home Office Contact Number is available from 9am – 5pm, Monday to Friday.
 During these hours you will be able to speak to an agent who can help.
 For information only, you can select from the automated menu options 24 hours a day, 7 days a week.

 The Home Office is a ministerial department of the Her Majesty’s Government in the UK.
 They are responsible for many different governing bodies including HM Passport Office, Emergency Services and Immigration.
 Their main role is to keep citizens of the United Kingdom safe and protected.
 The Home office has been at the forefront of this since 1782.